 Marcus McMellon, President, Auguste Escoffier School of Culinary Arts, Austin

-In 2001, Marcus began his career in Culinary Education with Le Cordon Bleu Cooking Schools.
-While with Le Cordon Bleu, he served as Vice President of Finance and Operations during the construction and start-up phase of the Austin Le Cordon Bleu Campus.
-Subsequently, Marcus held the positions of Campus President and Chief Financial Officer for two other Proprietary Education providers in the Dallas area.
-Today, Marcus is President of Auguste Escoffier School of Culinary Arts in Austin, Texas, where he is dedicated to helping students develop marketable skills while pursuing their career goals in the culinary field.
+Marcus McMellon’s culinary journey began in east Texas, where he grew up working in his grandparents’ vegetable gardens and accompanying them to farmers’ markets on the weekends.
+Marcus turned this early interest into a variety of positions in several restaurants.
+In 2001, Marcus began his career in Culinary Education with Le Cordon Bleu Cooking Schools, serving as Vice President of Finance and Operations during the construction and start-up phase of the Austin Le Cordon Bleu Campus.
+Additionally, Marcus held the positions of Campus President and Chief Financial Officer for two other Proprietary Education providers in the Dallas area.